ROYAL FAMILY KID'S CAMP

 From the mandatory in-person and online training, you'll find that there are strict policies for behavior of campers, counselors and staff which assure that there is never an opportunity for an unsafe or questionable situation.
 Additionally, several strict and important measures are taken to ensure the camps are safe for the children.
 The campsite itself has been especially selected to provide a safe, fun place for the camp experience.

-As soon as the application link is available, we'll post it here.
-Until then, begin saving, asking for prayer, and gaining support from your family and friends.
-In 2018, the trip cost was $700 which covered the facility fees, meals, and cost for your two campers.
+Get started by filling out the application form below for First Time and Returning Counselors/Staff Members.
+Begin saving, asking for prayer, and gaining support from your family and friends — $700 covers the facility fees, meals, and cost for your two campers.
 Don't hesitate to join, we're always happy to see our NBCC family members step out and positively impact the lives of others!
-If you'd like to find out more information or get your name on the early-registration list, fill out and submit the form below.